 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Virgil Flowers #7 series and is a This thriller is a hardcover edition that was published by G.P.
+It is part of the Virgil Flowers #7 series and is a thriller that was published by G.P.
 Putnam's Sons on October 8, 2013 and has 384 pages.

 Explore it on Goodreads or Amazon.